 Drawer 4: Pre-made meals.
 I cook in bulk and freeze the left overs.

-Drawer 5: Frozen fruits, herbs and veggies.
-Mostly there is a pea/corn/carrot combo, peeled, overripe bananas, peeled and seeded avocados and mangoes, berries, blanched spinach and extra herbs from my garden.
+Drawer 5: Frozen fruits, herbs.
+Peeled, overripe bananas, peeled and seeded avocados and mangoes, berries, and extra herbs from my garden.

 In the pantry we have:

-Sweeteners: Honey, maple syrup, agave syrup, golden syrup, rice malt syrup, date syrup, molasses, stevia and coconut sugar, also icing sugar for cakes.
+Sweeteners: Honey, maple syrup, golden syrup, rice malt syrup, coconut sugar, also icing sugar for cakes.

-Carbohydrates: We use mostly brown rice, but also basmatti and arborio rice, corn cous cous and quinoa as well as a mix of GF pasta, spaghetti and Slim Pasta.
+Carbohydrates: We use mostly brown or wild rice, but also quinoa, corn cous cous and a mix of GF pasta, spaghetti and Slim Pasta.

 No egg: an egg replacer made by Orgran

 Condiments etc: salt and pepper, spices (galore!), tomato, bbq, (homemade) sweet chilli sauce and coconut aminos.
 We use balsamic, red wine, white and apple cider vinegars, Massel stock powder (chicken, beef and vegetable style).
-The oil we use is mostly rice bran oil, but also olive oil for dressings (plain and garlic) and occasionally coconut oil.
+The oil we use is mostly olive oil but also occasionally coconut oil or rice bran.
 I make my own Mexican Spice mix and French Onion Soup mix.
-Nutritional yeast too.
+Nutritional yeast features heavily too.

 Dried fruits: Sultanas apricots and prunes are the staples.

-For baking: GF baking powder, bi-carb, edible gelatine, corn-based glucose syrup, vanilla bean paste, vanilla bean dusting powder, cocoa/cacao.
+For baking: GF baking powder, bi-carb, glucose syrup, vanilla bean paste, cocoa/cacao.

-Seeds and nuts: the regular seeds are sunflower seeds, pumpkin seeds, flax seeds and chia seeds.
+Seeds and nuts: the regular seeds are sunflower seeds, hemp seeds, pumpkin seeds, flax seeds and chia seeds.
 Our regular morning tea snacks are a mixture of almonds that I dry roast, dried chick peas and dried broad beans, as well as a small sprinkling of dried fruit.
 In winter we have a soup mix that I make up with red lentils, yellow and green split peas and barley.
 Safe nuts in our house are almonds and walnuts.

-Crackers and biscuits: Corn Cruskits and sun rice multi-grain rice/quinoa squares, and occasionally sa-ka-ta rice crackers.
+Crackers and biscuits: Multi-grain rice/quinoa squares, and wholegrain sa-ka-ta rice crackers.
 Biscuits are normally home-made but we keep a back up packet of Macro’s ginger nuts too.